iamqasimali/dior-quiz/README.md

 - **vite.config.js**: Vite configuration.

 This layout explains the key files and directories in your project.
 You can include this in your `README.md` file to help others understand the structure.
+# Note

-> If you want to add or delete or update questions use quizdata.js.
+> To add or delete or update questions check the quizdata.js file.